shoaibms/mofa_transformer/README.md

 ### Data Augmentation Workflow

-To enhance statistical power for deep learning analysis, we developed a specialized data augmentation pipeline that expanded our dataset while preserving biological signals and relationships:
+To enhance statistical power for deep learning analysis, we developed a specialised data augmentation pipeline that expanded our dataset while preserving biological signals and relationships:

 ```mermaid
 flowchart TB